embreymorton/CS-Grad-Tracker/README.md

 ### Basics

-- Run the app, whether with docker or not.
+- Run the app, with npm test, whether with docker or not.
 It should be running on localhost:8080
 - Run `npx cypress open` or `npm run cypress:open`
 - A cypress test window should appear (on mac and windows--not sure about linux)
 - Run whichever tests are desired

-## Deployment
+# Deployment

 Deployed on the virtual machine csgrad.cs.unc.edu

 Access the VM at https://vmm.cs.unc.edu, and by asking David Cowhig for access.

+## Deploying without Docker

 ### Clone project